Skip to main content

 "Oh.
 Must have got into your luggage."
 He said.
 "Let it be."

 "No. Why don't you come along and take it tomorrow?"
+She sounded unsure.

 "Are you sure?"
-She insisted "I think you should come around."
+She insisted, "I think you should come around."

-"It's about the papers isn't it?"
+"It's about the papers, isn't it?"
 He snapped.
 "Fine.
 You could just say that.
 I will stop by after work.
 Take care."
 He was eager to end the call.
 Her voice was like a knife stabbing his heart.

 "You too."
 She disconnected.